When was the last time you had to solve a technical problem you knew absolutely nothing about? We’ve all been there. It’s stressful.

 Dr. Kempton Knew Testing Was the Only Way to Know if Her Water Was Safe

 Dr. Kempton uses distilled water in her closed water system to protect her dental equipment from mineral deposits.
-Unlike municipal water there are currently no requirements for microbial testing this water, however it must still meet CDC safety standard.
-With the busy schedule of running a solo practice, figuring out how to get a closed water system in compliance with safety standards was an overwhelming task.
+Unlike municipal water, the standards for dental water have not been strictly followed, however both are required to meet the CDC benchmark of ≤ 500 CFU/mL.
+With the busy schedule of running a dental practice, figuring out whether the office's dental unit waterlines were in compliance with safety standards was a little intimidating.

-Just like most dentists, Dr. Kempton’s first priority is the safety of her patients, but she didn’t know where to start.
-Immediately after Dr. Kempton realized she would need to test her closed water source, someone referred her to ProEdge because of our consultation services.
+These are some of the common questions that can become overwhelming, but like most dentists, Dr. Kempton’s first priority is the safety of her patients, but she didn’t know where to start.
+Immediately after Dr. Kempton realized she would need to test her closed water source, someone referred her to ProEdge Dental Water Labs because of our consultation services.

 From Pressure to Relief